Ok lets be honest here…… 2020 has definitely not gone the way any of us had hoped!

 *If you plan to have live music at your ceremony or reception consider a soloist

-* If you want to have dancing speak to your venue, if they have a moveable dance floor or are able to make the area larger to ensure your guests can continue with the 4m2 rule while dancing.
+* If you want to have dancing speak to your venue, if they have a moveable dance floor or are able to make the area larger to ensure your guests can continue with the 2m2 rule while dancing.
+There is a MAX of any 50 people on the dance floor at any one time.

 *Think about ways you can reduce groups gathering in spaces (smokers, dancing or getting food).
 This can be discussed with the venue then let the vendor it relates to know the plan.